AT&T launches new 911 location service

-(WSPA) – With over 80% of 911 calls coming from mobile phones, AT&T launched a new 911 location service Tuesday for the public to have the same fast, accurate and reliable connection to a dispatch center.
+(WSPA) — AT&T launched a new 911 location service Tuesday intended to improve emergency response for the public.

+The company says 68% of adults don’t have a landline in their homes, and over 80% of 911 calls now come from mobile phones.

 This new 911 location service will use the “Located Before Route” feature which connects AT&T cellphone users to the closest dispatch center.
+The new service allows AT&T to track the location of a device within 50 meters of its location.

-With AT&T’s new 911 location service, the system will be able to quickly identify the location of the cellphone user and deliver it to the correct call center.
+With the new service, the system will be able to quickly identify the location of the cellphone user and deliver it to the correct call center.

 The nationwide rollout has started and is available in the following states: